10 Professional development goals examples that get results

 - A specific goal statement

-What is it that you're trying to do?
+What is it that you're trying to achieve?
 Unless you can say it in one sentence, you might not have the clarity you need.
 An example of a goal statement is, "Within 12 months, I will find a mentor who has experience working at an ad agency as a Creative Director."

 - Long-term goals